 Illinois Power of Attorney forms are usually straightforward; however, you or your agent could have legal questions.
 Depending on whom you approach, some lawyers may not even accept requests to review your document if they didn't work on it.
-An easier approach would be via the On Call network of attorneys.
+An easier approach would be via the Rocket Lawyer attorney network.
 When you sign up for a Premium membership, you have the ability to request advice from an experienced lawyer or ask other questions related to your Power of Attorney.
 As always, Rocket Lawyer is here for you.

 The cost of meeting and hiring a conventional lawyer to make a Power of Attorney might range anywhere between $200 and $500, based on your location.
-Different from most other Power of Attorney template websites that you may find elsewhere, Rocket Lawyer provides Premium membership holders up to a 40% discount when hiring a lawyer, so an On Call attorney can act on your behalf if you ever need help.
+Different from most other Power of Attorney template websites that you may find elsewhere, Rocket Lawyer provides Premium membership holders up to a 40% discount when hiring a lawyer, so an Rocket Lawyer network attorney can act on your behalf if you ever need help.

 When you're finished making your customized document, you will have the ability to retrieve it from your account anytime and anywhere.
 With a Premium membership, you may edit it, download it as a Word or PDF document, print it out, or sign it.
 Alongside each Power of Attorney form there will be a series of directions on what to do next.
 Your agent(s), financial institutions, and other impacted parties should receive copies of the final document.